Understanding Ecstasy, MDMA, And Molly

 The UN Office on Drugs and Crime estimates Ecstasy users (mostly teens and young adults) number approximately 9 million worldwide.

 Emergency room visits due to Ecstasy have increased by more than 1,200% since Ecstasy became popular at all-night raves.

 Treating An Ecstasy Addiction

 If you or someone you care about is struggling with an Ecstasy use disorder, now’s the time to ask for help.
-Learn more about treatment for Ecstasy abuse and addiction or contact a treatment provider now for more information on your options.
+Learn more about treatment for Ecstasy abuse and addiction or contact a treatment provider now for more information.